danny8376/rubygems-mirror-lite/README.md

 ## Report bugs

-If you find any bugs, welcome to open an issue [here](https://github.com/danny8376/rubygems-mirror-lite/issues).
+If you find any bug, welcome to open an issue [here](https://github.com/danny8376/rubygems-mirror-lite/issues).

 ## Running mirror

 * [gems.saru.moe](http://gems.saru.moe)
   My testing mirror at Taiwan, which is used for developing this program.

-Welcom to put your mirror here :-)
+Welcome to put your mirror here :-)

 ## License